Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.weekly.2024.29.md

 - [ ] `gh` Test build under resource constraints.
 - [ ] Change logo on docs → to do this we need a `torchcell_sphinx_theme`. → cloned, changed all `pyg_spinx_theme` to `torchcell_sphinx_theme`, pushed, trying rebuild.
 - [ ] Remove software update on image entry point

+## 2024.07.15

+- [x] Roll back `numpy` to `1.26.0`, push version, update pypi, rebuild image.
+- [x] Host dataset in read only → To adjust permissions we could changed the `chown` in the entrypoint, but then would have to rebuild the image.
+- [x] Run a test to see if we can isolate slurm and docker using `cgroup`? → able to solve this with persistent jobs, without directly stress testing docker inherits cgroup and seems to respect resources as long as job persists.
+- [x] Fix the import issues - `ExperimentReferenceOf` looks broken. → Fixed issue with parallel experiment reference index rewrite.
+- [x] Make sure that dirs are visible with `chown` and `chmod`.
+Get permissions correct so view all necessary dirs in vscode. → We are not going to worry about this unless needed.
+Some commented commands added to bottom of build scripts.
+- [x] Fix build not recognizing conf → issue was typo in path... we might want different confs for build tests and production builds in `/scratch`